 - enhancement is prolonged, persisting for as long as 50 minutes 4

-Some agents can be used to attempt to image phaeochromocytomas, and are especially useful in trying to locate an extra-adrenal tumor (when CT of the abdomen is negative) or metastatic deposits.
-Unfortunately, these agents are not very specific for phaeochromocytomas and have limited spatial resolution, usually requiring the tumor to be >1 cm in diameter.
+Some agents can be used to attempt to image pheochromocytomas and are especially useful in trying to locate an extra-adrenal tumor (when CT of the abdomen is negative) or metastatic deposits.
+Unfortunately, these agents are not very specific for pheochromocytomas and have a limited spatial resolution, usually requiring the tumor to be >1 cm in diameter.

 I-123 MIBG (metaiodobenzylguanidine)

-I-123 MIBG uptake in an adrenal nodule is strong supporting evidence for a phaeochromocytoma.
-Overall sensitivity is ~ 80% 6.
-However, as many neuroendocrine tumors demonstrate uptake with MIBG, it is not as specific for phaeochromocytoma outside of the adrenal.
+I-123 MIBG uptake in an adrenal nodule is strong supporting evidence for a pheochromocytoma.
+Overall sensitivity is ~80% 6.
+However, as many neuroendocrine tumors demonstrate uptake with MIBG, it is not as specific for pheochromocytoma outside of the adrenal.

-18F-Dopa PET is thought to be highly sensitive according to initial results 3.
-Galium-68 DOTATATE PET/CT imaging has also been advocated due to their higher lesion to background tissue contrast and high specificity for phaeochromocytoma 14.
+18F-DOPA PET is thought to be highly sensitive according to initial results 3.
+Gallium-68 DOTATATE PET-CT imaging has also been advocated due to their higher lesion to background tissue contrast and high specificity for pheochromocytoma 14.

 Treatment and prognosis